What Is Parallel Play, and How Does It Benefit Kids?

 They’ll have to decide how they’re going to respond to others in their space using the toys that they might consider theirs.
 Will they be angry about that?
 Will they be happy?
 Will they be sad?

-How To Encourage Parallel Play
+How to Encourage Parallel Play

 sisters playing in the sand

-Provide Shared Spaces
+Provide Shared Spaces and Toys

 To encourage parallel play, create shared spaces where young children can play near each other with “community” toys.
 Your shared space may be a room in your house, a corner in your apartment, or a sandbox in your yard.